 Reinforcement learning theories express that learning is driven by errors between the anticipated and genuine results of activities.
 Albert Bandura advanced this hypothesis.
 It has been generally used in the classroom, work settings, and neuro-rehabilitation.

 However, current studies have shown that some kids with autism show deficiency in the major skills fundamental for observational learning.
-Many children with autism who are under evidence-based guidance start school in intensive 1:1 instruction with a teacher or parent, in a profoundly organized format with all-around and repeated routines.
+Many children with autism who are under evidence-based guidance start school in intensive 1:1 instruction with a teacher or parent in a profoundly organized format with all-around and repeated routines.

 Sadly, these instructional formats may not be financially achievable for the long haul and are seldom available in general education environments.
-A child with developmental disabilities in these settings may be required to learn in a group as their counterparts.
+A child with developmental disabilities in these settings may be required to learn in a group like their counterparts.

 Consequently, parents and teachers must distinguish procedures to move guidance from a coordinated setting to guidance introduced in a gathering where learning opportunities might be increased with vicarious reinforcement.
 This will necessitate that the child is shown the fundamental behaviors and skills to learn by observing his companions’ reactions.